3rd Kavanaugh accuser has history of legal disputes

 "I thought it was for a job application," he said.

-In answer to questions about the lawsuit, Avenatti said: "This is all hearsay. ...
+In answer to questions about the suit, Avenatti said: "This is all hearsay. ...
 None of this is relevant, not one bit."

 The paperwork filed in the suit includes a letter addressed to Swetnick's attorney from Richard Zamora, who is identified as a marketing executive from a San Jose, California-based company called Fiber Sign Inc. In the letter, dated March 1994, Zamora said the company had been prepared to hire Swetnick as a model and spokeswoman and pay her a $60,000 base salary but offered the job to someone else after learning of her accident.